Topological entanglement and number theory: Preliminaries: the topological set-up

-The partition function $Z_Q(M; \mathcal{L})$ is a function on the space $F_{\Sigma}$ of gauge equivalence classes on $\Sigma$.
-With the appropriate measure $dA$ defined for the connections, the space $L^2(F_{\Sigma}, dA) \equiv \mathcal{H}_{\Sigma}$ defines a unique Hilbert space associated with $\Sigma$ and $\ket{\Psi}$ is an element of $\mathcal{H}_{\Sigma}$.
-Thus, we can associate a unique state to any 3-manifold with a boundary. \end{itemize} From the topological point of view, $\ket{\Psi}$ depends on the topology of the manifold $M$ and $\mathcal{H}_{\Sigma}$ depends on the topology of the boundary $\Sigma$.
+From the topological point of view, $\ket{\Psi}$ depends on the topology of the manifold $M$ and $\mathcal{H}_{\Sigma}$ depends on the topology of the boundary $\Sigma$.
 If we consider two topologically different manifolds $M$ and $M'$ with the same boundary $\Sigma = \Sigma'$, then the corresponding partition functions (for a fixed gauge group) give two different states $\ket{\Psi}$ and $\ket{\Psi'}$ in the same Hilbert space $\mathcal{H}_{\Sigma}$.
 Further note that if we reverse the orientation of the boundary, the associated Hilbert space becomes the dual of the original Hilbert space:

 As a result, there exists a natural pairing, the inner product $\langle \Phi| \Psi \rangle$ for any two states $\ket{\Psi} \in \mathcal{H}_{\Sigma}$ and $\bra{\Phi} \in \mathcal{H}_{\Sigma^*}$.
 In fact, this technique can be used to compute the partition functions of complicated manifolds by gluing two disconnected pieces along a common boundary whose partition functions are already known.
 This process is shown in the figure \ref{gluing}.